Originally posted October 2021

 The final America’s Cup series between NZ and the Prada Cup winner, will run from March 6th to March 21st but could finish earlier if one boat is winning most of the races.
 As it’s a best of 13, the first team to get 7 wins will take The Cup.

-Skippers for the boats can always change, but for starters they will be as follows:
+Skippers for the boats can always change, but as per October 2020, they will be as follows:

 (Terry was the tactician when the US finally rallied to win the 2013 America’s Cup in San Francisco, 9 races to 8).